 - 3. The degree shall be awarded on the published work of the candidate. - 4.
-A candidate for the degree shall forward to the Registrar an application together with: - (1) Four copies (wherever possible) of the work referred to in paragraph 3.
+A candidate for the degree shall forward to the Registrar an application together with:

 ^{}For these purposes 'science' includes engineering, applied sciences and associated technologies, and such fields of learning as the Professorial Board may determine to be appropriate for the award of the degree.